 You’re going to need to have your true self come out and relate to others as your true self, or to be able to do that when you want to have that deep connection.
 And the self-to-self connection between two human beings is the basis of real love.
 And you’ll no longer overreact then to the dark periods in the relationship because you’ll now have this foundation of unconditional love between the self and the self.
 This is predicated on the already successful leadership of the self, yourself, to your own parts.
 The love of your own self of your parts, so that your parts, including your exiles and protectors, already have their love needs met by your true self.
 So now, the true self can then also connect self-to-self with her true self and her parts.

 The analogy there of the magical kitchen, where two families come together – you and your kids, her and her kids, and now you’re all feasting together.
 Here’s a summary of the problem, and then I’ll give a summary of the solution.
+The summary of the problem.
 Five points: Because of perceived traumas through our family’s peers or culture, we exiled our most sensitive and intimacy seeking parts into the basement of our psyches.
 Having been exiled, these parts are starving for love.
 Second point: From our original attachment injuries, these exiles carry extreme beliefs.
 They carry extreme beliefs about the kind of person who can redeem them, what love is, and what they deserve in relationships.

 Third point: Although exiled, these parts influence us unconsciously to enter intimate relationships, hoping to get the love they crave.
 They lead us to pick the wrong person, or become addicted to or stay with that person too long, or they keep us from being attracted to or staying with the right person.
 Point four: We also have parts that then try to protect the exiles by changing our partner, changing our selves to please our partner, or giving up on our partner and distracting or numbing.
-When your partner acts like one of your parts, your parts will relate to her in the same way they relate to that part in you.
+Finally, when your partner acts like one of your parts, your parts will relate to her in the same way they relate to that part in you.

 So for example, when your partner’s vulnerability triggers your own vulnerability, you’ll overtly or covertly judge her as weak if that’s how you judge your own vulnerable parts.
 Or if we learn to view our assertive parts as negative or selfish or something, we’ll be uncomfortable with our partner’s assertiveness.
 So, these are parts that we’ve disowned in ourselves, and we will seek to control them or disown them in the partner when they come up over time.
 But ironically, the very parts that we’ve disowned in ourselves are what we’re attracted to because we don’t have that and we want that.
 But then when we become familiar with it and comfortable, now, we move back into our normal pattern of disowning it, of exiling that.
 So, we’ll do that in her as well.